Video workflow hub

 Cross-media fallback matters

-A route can still be valuable when full export is missing, as long as it helps you inspect the file, understand the limit, and pull useful still assets locally.
+A page can still be valuable when full export is missing, as long as it helps you inspect the file, understand the limit, and pull useful still assets locally.

 Best practices